Derby Row is less than 1 mile from campus. Forget about getting a parking pass when you can walk or bike to class!

 Maintenance requests can be entered on your resident portal.
 We have a maintenance team onsite during business hours to assist with any maintenance requests that are entered into the resident portal.
 After-hours maintenance is available for emergency issues only.

 Yes, parking is available.
-We offer ample garage parking spaces.
+We offer ample garage spaces as well as surface level parking.

 Yes, we LOVE our furry friends!
 Each resident is allowed one pet.
 We do have breed restrictions, so please contact our management team for more information.